Arista

 Oversized units are more common than you think because builders often make the mistake of assuming bigger it better.
 Check with a qualified HVAC professional to see if downsizing could solve your humidity issues.

-Get ventilation design correct.
-Due to the COVID pandemic, many buildings are increasing ventilation to reduce the spread of disease.
 Especially in an office setting, ductwork layouts may no longer work effectively after a remodel.
-If you changed the space layout without updating your HVAC, you might want to consult an HVAC design expert.
+If you changed the space layout without updating your HVAC, consult an HVAC design expert.

 Sometimes moving a duct run or two can make a big difference.
 A qualified HVAC contractor can perform an analysis of your ventilation system using ASHRAE guidelines to make sure the design is adequate for the space and building occupants.